vyperlang/vyper/README.md

 It is **strongly recommended** to install in **a virtual Python environment (normally either `virtualenv` or `venv`)**, so that new packages installed and dependencies built are strictly contained in your viper project and will not alter/affect your other dev environment set-up.

-To find out how to set-up virtual environment, check out: [virtualenv guide](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/)
+To find out how to set-up virtual environment, more infomation check out: [virtualenv guide](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/).
+Or follow t

 - **Ubuntu (16.04 LTS)**